 Valuable as these outreaches were the work was rarely sustainable afterwards.
 Also if the evangelisation of thousands of small rural communities was dependent upon such external "expert" ministry the task would never be completed.
 It was also giving a limited understanding regarding evangelism methods.

 With the establishment of Rural Sunrise in1988 came the opportunity to launch a fresh approach, drawing not only on Barry's past mission experience but also on his experience as a trainer and organisational management.
 It was also a time of theological reflection.

 In 1989 the first opportunity of employing the new methods came with a mission in Norfolk at the request of a local Anglican Church.
 It was profoundly successful.
 Soon afterwards, Barry was invited to work within the Diocese of Portsmouth, for two years encouraging rural parishes to become missional.

-In late 1990 an invitation came to take on the pastoral oversight of a small rural Congregational church in East Sussex.
-The church had a congregation in single figures but answering that call also provided an opportunity to put the theories into practice within a part time pastorate while continuing to exercise a wider ministry.
+In late 1990 an invitation came to take on the part-time pastoral oversight of a small rural church in East Sussex.
+The church had a congregation in single figures but answering that call also provided an opportunity to put the theories into practice within a pastoral context.
 Again the results were very encouraging and the church grew to a core congregation of around 40 people, plus a youth congregation, a major local community mission, a monthly fresh expression event, and two young couples working in mission overseas.
 All this while remaining essentially a local village church - of the village and for the village.

 The passion to help small and rural churches discover their potential in God's mission is as strong as ever.
 We continue to seek partner churches willing to work through this unique enabling process to develop tailored mission strategies.
 We are also now looking for men and women - preferably with pastoral experience - who would like to train as facilitators on this process.